Colorectal Cancer Prevention in MA & RI

 - Cigarette smoking

-- A change in bowel habits: Including diarrhea, constipation, a change in the consistency of your stool or finding your stools are narrower than usual
+- Changes in bowel movements: constipation, diarrhea or a change in the consistency of your stool

-- Rectal bleeding: Finding blood (either bright red or very dark) in your stool
+- Rectal bleeding: bright or dark red blood in your stool

 - Weakness and fatigue